gdavidbutler/decisionTableCompiler/README.md

 ### Critical Constraints

-**Input variable values must be mutually exclusive and exhaustive:**
+**Names' values must be mutually exclusive and exhaustive:**
 - **Mutually exclusive**: Each value represents a distinct state (e.g., a signal cannot be both "green" and "red")
-- **Exhaustive**: The values must cover all possible states of the variable (e.g., "green", "red", "yellow" covers all traffic light states)
+- **Exhaustive**: The values must cover all possible states of the name (e.g., "green", "red", "yellow" covers all traffic light states)
-- **Empty cells**: Indicate "any value" - the result does not depend on that input variable for this row

-These constraints ensure:
-1. The decision table is **deterministic** - every possible input combination maps to exactly one output
-2. The decision table is **complete** - no input combination is undefined
-3. The compiler can **optimize safely** - knowing all possible values enables better test ordering

 Example (traffic light decision as input to two other tables):
 ```csv